jnessier/Flash/README.md

 ```

 ## Session
-In earlier times, this library was part of [Neoflow\Session](https://github.com/Neoflow/Session) and the moved into a
+In earlier times, this library was part of [Neoflow\Session](https://github.com/Neoflow/Session) and then moved into a
  standalone library, to comply with the design principle of separation of concerns.

 If you want to use a session service, you can easily combine both libraries as composer packages.